FilipaGo/payup-app-prototype/README.md

 In short, we tried to convey the efficiency, high availability and ease of use of our product.

-To learn more about this project, [download our Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_payup.key).
+To know more about this project, [download our Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_payup.key).

 ## Conclusion